mewpawee/resume/README.md

 - Implemented optimistic rollup on Bitkub Chain (Optimism fork)
 - Modified the codebase to initiate a hard fork and change the consensus from PoA to PoSA (Geth fork)
 - Installed and set up a Blockchain Monitoring system (Graylog, Grafana, Prometheus, InfluxDB, Telegraf, Terraform, Ansible, Huawei Cloud)
-- Investigated and reported the throttling on the Blockchain Infrastructure using stress tests (Locust)
+- Investigated and reported the throttling on the Blockchain Infrastructure using stress tests (Python, Locust)
 - Modified the Blockchain Explorer to support new features (Blockscout)

 ### Research Assistant - King Mongkut’s Institute of Technology Ladkrabang, _Part-time, Nov 2020 - Sep 2021_
 - Worked closely with stakeholders to develop a cold-chain logistics system based on IoT for pharmaceutical products.
 - Designed and implemented the backend and frontend.
-(Nuxt.js, GraphQL, and MongoDB)
+(Nuxt.js, Javascript, GraphQL, and MongoDB)

 ### Teaching Assistant - King Mongkut’s Institute of Technology Ladkrabang, _Part-time, 2018 - 2021_
 - Assisted in teaching Intelligence Device, Cyber Physical System, and IoT courses.